 With the new USB-C connection type, there’s a whole lot more you can achieve than with either USB-A or USB-B type of connections.
 Still, you may probably use them today.

-However, you may encounter USB-C not working Windows 10 probably because of some hardware and software combinations.
+The USB-C not working in Windows 10 can be caused by a combination of hardware and software issues.

-This shouldn’t worry you because not only will you get notifications to let you know about the USB-C not working Windows 10 problem, but there are ways to fix it too.
+This shouldn’t worry you because not only will you get notifications related to the USB-C not working Windows 10 problem, but there are ways to fix it too.

-How to fix USB-C not working on Windows 10
+How can I fix the USB-C on Windows 10?

 - Slow USB charger connected